ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 ## Allowed Operators

 OCaml has a subtle syntax, not everything is allowed as an operator symbol.
-An operator symbol is an identifier with a special syntax, it must have the following structure:
+An operator symbol is an identifier with a special syntax, so it must have the following structure:

-**Prefix operator**
+**Prefix Operator**

 1. First character
   * `?` `~` or